Rawezhham176/cleo/README.md

 Open [http://localhost:4000] with your browser and you can login yourself Or just call the api endpoints within postman.
 There is a list of the api down here.

+#### Before you start create a user for yourself to login and use the api.
+You can do that with `/auth/register`

 ### Project Structure
 + `/database` here you will find an instance of the database.
 (SQLite)